Active Substance: tenecteplase

 What is Metalyse?

-Metalyse is a vial containing a white powder and a prefilled syringe containing a solvent, to make up a solution for injection.
-Metalyse contains the active substance tenecteplase.
+Metalyse is a powder and a solvent that are made up into a solution for injection.
+It contains the active substance tenecteplase.

 What is Metalyse used for?